SaiAlapati00/TastyTrails/README.md

 ### Explanation of the code

 **Navigation**
-This code sets up a navigation structure for each native app using react navigation.
-It defines stack navigator with three screens - welcome, recipe list and recipe detail.
+The `AppNavigator.js` is the default navigator for the project, This creates a Navigation Container which includes all the screens related to our project.

 **Welcome Screen**
-It displays an image, caption and a button for exploring of the app when clicked.
+The is the first screen the user will be presented with.
+It includes a picture along with the App's name with a small quote.
+At the bottom we have a button which takes us to the main screen aka Recipe List Screen.

 ![Welcome Screen](1.jpg)

 **Recipe List Screen**
-It displays a list of recipes with search at the top.
-It includes components for the header, search, categories, recipe cards.
+The Recipe List Screen includes a Searchbar and a Categories bar on top of the RecipeCard Screen.

 ![Recipe List Screen](2.jpg)

 **Recipe Detail Screen**
-It displays details of a recipe.
-It includes navigation elements, recipe image, name, description and some extra details like time, difficulty, ingredients and steps.
+The Recipe Detail Screen, is the part of the screen where the user is directed to when he presses a particular recipe list card.
+It includes the recipe name, recipe image, description and some extra details like time, difficulty, ingredients and steps.

 **Constant.js**
-This code defines constants for colors, recipe categories, list of recipes, each containing name, image, steps, ingredients etc. Whatever the content we want to write we can add it here.
+Constant.js the the file which contains the data for the app, it includes the various recipes and all the details of each recipe.
+Along with this, there are also the various categories that are present.

 ![Constant.js](3.jpg)

 **RecipeCard**
-This code defines a reusable component (RecipeCard) to display recipe cards using a FlatList, iterating over the recipeList data.
-The useNavigation from React Navigation allows navigation to the recipe detail screen upon press.
-The layout is structured with two columns and vertical scrolling disabled for better user experience.
+Recipe Card, is the small cards that appear in the Recipe List Screen.
+These cards include a Pressable which directs to the particular recipe Detail Screen, We have a small image depicting the dish along with its name.

 **Search**
-This code defines a reusable component (SearchFilter) for a search input field with an icon.
-It accepts placeholder text.
+The Search Bar is created to make searching for recipes much easier, it includes a small text as a placeholder.

 **Categories**
-This code defines a component (CategoriesFilter) displaying categories horizontally using a ScrollView.
-It maps over the categories constant, rendering each category as a view with styling.
-Each category name is displayed within a Text component with blue color and a specified font size.
-Horizontal scrolling is enabled with showsHorizontalScrollIndicator={false}.
+The Categories Filter is a horizontal scrollable bar which includes various categories which the user can help filter recipes.

 ## Presentation